WestpacCXTeam/GUI-source/README.md

 > `Ingredient` get a new version when HTML changes.
 We try to keep HTML changes to the absolute minimum.
 > Older versions will always be avaliable but might not be supported anymore.

+To add a new version to an `Ingredient`, just duplicate the version folder.
+Grunt does the rest.
+(Do run `grunt` in the root folder though)

 **[⬆ back to top](#content)**